 Here is the latest installment of ADTSG’s student profiles feature!

 These profiles are a way for the ADTSG membership to become acquainted with the next generation of anthropologists of alcohol, drugs, and tobacco.
-In this vein, each profile will introduce one graduate or undergraduate student to the group by asking him or her a series of questions related to his/her background and career aspirations in this field.
+In this vein, each profile will introduce one graduate or undergraduate student to the group by asking them a series of questions related to their background and career aspirations in this field.

-In this installment, we are profiling Olivia Marcus, a Ph.D. student at the University of Connecticut.
+In this installment, we are profiling Heather Henderson, a Ph.D. student from the University of South Florida.

 Why did you choose to study anthropology?